 Course: SOC 493.
 Diversity and Social Justice (3)

-Prerequisites: SOC 356 and SOC 357, or instructor consent.
 This course explores diversity, privilege and oppression on individual, social/cultural and institutional levels, based on the intersections of race, ethnicity, nationality, gender, sexual orientation, religion, age, (dis)ability status, and social class.
-Students will examine their own identities, social group memberships and social roles along lines of power, privilege, marginalization, and representation.
-An anti-oppression theoretical framework will provide knowledge of how to build alliances and develop effective strategies for addressing social injustice.
+Students will examine their own social identities, social group memberships and social roles along the lines of power, privilege, marginalization, and representation.
+An anti-oppressive theoretical framework will provide knowledge of how to build alliances and develop effective strategies for addressing social injustice.
+Available for graduate credit.